3LawsRobotics/3laws/docs/sources/getting_started.rst

   As with most ROS setups, adding a line to the startup file (ex. .bashrc) that sources the ROS environment is recommended.

-2. Start the control Panel
+2. Start the Control Panel
 **************************
 Before the Supervisor can be started, it must be configured.
 In order to configure it, a web-based :doc:`Control Panel <user_guide/control_panel>` is provided.
 The Control Panel creates if needed and modifies the file *~/.3laws/config/supervisor.yaml*.